-As you know, there are strong tax advantages from home ownership.
-While you are living there you are entitled to a mortgage interest deduction and when you sell you can exclude up to $500,000 of gain (for a married couple).
-The requirement for tax purposes is that you are the “owner” of the residence.
+As you know, there are strong tax advantages from home ownership although these benefits have been weakened by the 2018 tax act.
+While you are living there you are entitled to a mortgage interest deduction up to the limit on deductions and when you sell you can exclude up to $500,000 of gain (for a married couple).
+The deductibility of property taxes is now subject to the overall $10,000 limit for deductions on state and local taxes.
+The requirement for any deductions for tax purposes is that you are the “owner” of the residence.
 If we create a plan which removes you from ownership these tax benefits can be jeopardized.
 So care must be exercised in the planning stages to choose the appropriate strategy to avoid inadvertently losing the available tax advantages.

 A number of states prohibit a local property tax reassessment as long as you own your home.
 For instance, California is one of the states which does not allow a reassessment to a higher value unless there has been a “change of ownership” of the house.
 This law stops the county assessor from raising your property taxes every year when the house increases in value.
 Those who bought their homes many years ago, for $100,000 would not be able to afford to pay property taxes based on a new valuation of $1 million.
 California and other states prohibit a change in the property taxes unless the house is sold or there is some other “change in ownership” which can include a transfer to a trust or other entity.
 If your state law protects you from these increased taxes, any strategy for protecting your home must avoid triggering a new property tax assessment by carefully following all of the rules.